Felix Zhiyu Feng

 - We introduce dynamic inconsistency into a Sannikov (2008)-style optimal contracting problem and provide a novel argument for the existence and characteristics of the solution.

-- Revise & Resubmit, Journal of Economic Theory
+- Revise & Resubmit, Journal of Economic Theory, 2nd round

 Foreign Competition and CEO Risk-Incentive Compensation, with Tor Erik-Bakke, Hamed Mahmudi, and Caroline Zhu